Valentina Giacinti

-Valentina Giacinti (born 2 January 1994) is an Italian professional footballer who plays as forward for Serie A club A.S.
-Roma and the Italy women's national team.
+Valentina Giacinti (born 2 January 1994) is an Italian professional footballer who plays as forward for Turkish Women's Football Super League club Galatasaray and the Italy women's national team.

 Club career

 P.C.A.
 Atalanta

-Giacinti begun career with the P.C.A.
+Giacinti began her career with the P.C.A.
 Atalanta youth team.
 She made her senior career debut on 30 January 2010 as a 65th minute substitute in a Serie A match against Graphistudio Tavagnacco.
 She made a total of ten appearances for the club in her debut season but did not score for the season.
 Atalanta was relegated to Serie A2 at the end of the season.

-The following 2010–11 Seria A2 season would proved to be Giacinti's breakout season as she established herself as a starter for her team.
-She would begun her season with her first senior career goal on 26 September 2010 in a league match against Entella Chiavari, ending the match with a hat-trick.
+The following 2010–11 Seria A2 season would prove to be Giacinti's breakout season as she established herself as a starter for her team.
+She would begin her season with her first senior career goal on 26 September 2010 in a league match against Entella Chiavari, ending the match with a hat-trick.
 She would end the season with 15 goals in 21 appearances.
 The next season, she would scored another 19 goals in 25 appearances.